troglobit/finit/README.md

     # Launch SSH on demand, in runlevels 2-5 as root
     inetd ssh/tcp            nowait [2345] @root:root /usr/sbin/sshd -i

-A more advanced example is listed below, please not the *incompatible syntax change* that was made between Finit v1.12 and v1.13 to support deny filters:
+A more advanced example is listed below, please note the *incompatible syntax change* that was made between Finit v1.12 and v1.13 to support deny filters: